 A potted history of rugby league in Warrington

 Warrington Wolves rugby league football club has a long and illustrious history as one of the most prominent and successful clubs in the sport.
 Founded in 1876, they were one of the original clubs that seceded the Rugby Football Union in 1895 to form the code of football now known as rugby league.
 They play in Super League, the top tier of the professional game in the Northern Hemisphere, and are the only team to have always played in the highest league competition through its various guises [note 1].
-They have been crowned league champions three times, and winner of the Challenge Cup eight, as well as picking up numerous other honours.
+They have been crowned league champions three times, and winner of the Challenge Cup nine, as well as picking up numerous other honours.

 The team are nicknamed ‘The Wire’, a shortened form of ‘Wirepullers’, the moniker given to the club in its early years in reference to the major industry of the town.
 They officially appended Wolves to their name in 1997, the second name change in their history; the first occurred at the end of their inaugural season when they dropped Zingari from their title, following the demise of an earlier Warrington club, and bore the town name alone for the next 120 years.